xmj/xmj.github.io/articles/devops_done_wrong/hybrid_games.md

 while bringing "on premise" mindsets (long-running, mutable infrastructure that requires patchdays).

+A more cautious approach uses "On-Premise Cloud" services, provided by big players like VMware, Oracle, SAP, and the various OpenStack backers.
+It involves virtual machines operated through "self service portals".
+The caveat nobody talks about is that these are typically operated by a very limited class of people, so are never actually self-service in practice.

 Mindsets consist of intellectual habits - ways of thinking about things - which take some time to obtain, and are achieved only by deliberate practice.
 What we do most often shapes how we think about things ("when all you have is a